 Rookie alert!
 Chase paired up with his LSU QB, Joe Burrow is bound to create a nice spill of fantasy points.
 Working with Burrow in 2019, Chase piled up 1,780 yards and 20 touchdowns.
 Watch for more magic in 2021.

-Note that these fantasy WR rankings will be updated periodically as team OTAs and training camps play out.
+Note that these fantasy WR rankings will be updated as training camps play out.
 Cheers!